Anker Soundcore Boost Speaker Review

 If you’d like the last is this up button which is a bass boost or bass enhancement feature which I’ll discuss later in my audio test.

-We’re rotating to the side the boost has a charge up a port which neither one of my competitors has if your phone is running low on a battery plug in a USB cord to your phone and use the sound card just like a power bank.
+We’re rotating to the side the boost has a charge port which neither one of my competitors has if your phone is running low on a battery plug in a USB cord to your phone and use the sound card just like a power bank.

-And although anchor is number one in power bank sales that’s what they’re known for unfortunate you don’t get quick chart capabilities with this now regarding better life anchor claims up to 12 hours of use and in my testing at 50% Vaughn with the bass boost feature on it.
+And although anchor is number one in power bank sales that’s what they’re known for Unfortunately you don’t get quick chart capabilities with this now regarding better life anchor claims up to 12 hours of use and in my testing at 50% Vaughn with the bass boost feature on it.

 I was able to get 7 hours and 13 minutes to be exact before the speaker died I ran the same exact test with my Sony XP 20 and was able to achieve 9 hours and 8 minutes.

-Instead of moving on to Bluetooth range Ankur claims up to 66 feet and with mine testing, I was able to achieve about 95 linear feet of the range which are outrageous having to signal to go through two walls and some cabinets never did I lose signal last but not least the built-in speakerphone is quite good at all lengths of standing.
+Instead of moving on to Bluetooth range Ankur claims up to 66 feet and with my testing, I was able to achieve about 95 linear feet of the range which are outrageous having to signal to go through two walls and some cabinets never did I lose signal last but not least the built-in speakerphone is quite good at all lengths of standing.

 Away from the speaker never did the sound cord boost cause my voice to echo or give off a sound as though I was in a bathroom I do admit though although standing from 3 to5 feet away my voice was still oddly quieter than the competition.